YuFeiGan/GENet/README.md

-MFANet
+GENet
 ======

-The deep Learning network based on Marginal Fisher Analysis
+The deep Learning network based on Graph Embedding